3 Minute Read

 Identify your weaknesses or stumbling blocks so you can protect yourself from them when you’re feeling tempted or backed into a corner.
 Where are you spending your time?
 Are your priorities lining up with your goals?

-So, now that you’ve faced the hard questions, are you ready to make 2017 your best year yet?
+So, now that you’ve faced the hard questions, are you ready to make this year your best year ever?
 With the right level of determination and a little bit of planning, you can do it!

 Financial Peace University can teach you how to identify and overcome your financial obstacles and help you come up with a plan to keep your momentum going.
 In nine weeks, you will have fun while learning all about saving, budgeting, insurance, communication, and so much more.
 Buy a membership now!